Legal document

 Pipefork does not guarantee availability, correctness, legality, compatibility, performance, or continued operation of third-party APIs.

-9. Beta, Free Plans, and Experimental Features
+9. Beta Services, Free Plans, and Experimental Features

 10. Paid Plans and Billing